Public safety crisis in Wichita?

 “Public safety, streets and schools.
 That’s what most people want their tax money spent on,” said Wichita resident Vincent Hancock.
 “We have some really good accountants at the city that show us exactly how much we’re supposed to hold in reserves.”

-It’s the reserves for a rainy day that Frye contends the city council will consider spending.
-At least some of the reserves and/or projected budget surplus for the 2024 budget.
+It’s the reserves for a rainy day that Frye contends the city council will consider spending, at least some of the reserves and projected budget surplus for the 2024 budget.

 “It’s aggressively recruiting.
 It’s compensation.
 It’s benefits.
 It’s support, it’s training.
 It’s additional staff that are non-commissioned officers.
 This is a whole approach to needs to happen,” said Frye of the need to consider spending more on public safety.
 “We’re predicting increased revenues in 2025, 2026 and 2027, and if the public doesn’t believe this is a safe community, are you going to invest your business here?
 Are you going to move your family here?”